 Also, unlike Thailand, you are not expected to have any minimum amount of money on you when entering the kingdom of Cambodia.

-You may be pressured if you take the bus to pay for these convenience fees and to buy local currency.
-You should refuse both these offers.
+You may be pressured if you take the bus to pay for local currency and for visa convenience fees.
+You should refuse these offers.
 It’s cheap and easy to buy a visa at the border and there is no need to pay any additional fees.
+The exchange rates you get will be the worst that the country has to offer, bordering on theft.

 Insurance in Siem Reap